-This page provides links to various reports and documents that have been released by the Clean Energy Development Fund.
-These include the Annual Fiscal Year Program Plan & Budget, Annual Report to the Legisature, Strategic Plan, American Recovery and Reinvestment Act Report, Vermont Clean Energy Industry Report, and the CEDF Project Map.
+This page provides links to various reports and documents that have been released by the Clean Energy Development Fund (CEDF).
+These include the Annual Fiscal Year Program Plan and Budget, Annual Report to the Legislature, Strategic Plan, 2016 Wood Heating Baseline Report, American Recovery and Reinvestment Act Report, Vermont Clean Energy Industry Report, and CEDF Project Map from 2009.

 - FY 2018 CEDF Annual Plan and Budget